populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 **Q8**
 - **Q8.1 Explain the plot - what is shown for each sample?**
 - **Q8.2 Does the assigned ancestral proportions match the subpecies classification for each sample?**
 - **Q8.3 Can you find any admixed samples?
 How does/would an admixed sample look?
-What about e.g. an F1, so and indivual with unadmixed parents with different ancestries?
-And a backcross, so the offspring of an F1 and an unadmixed sample with the same ancestry as one of the F1's parents?
+What about e.g. an F1, e.i. an indivual with unadmixed parents with different ancestries?
+And a backcross, i.e. the offspring of an F1 and an unadmixed sample with the same ancestry as one of the F1's parents?**
 - **Q8.4 Could the model have assumed only 2 ancestral populations (*K*) in these runs?**

 <br />